richardhsu/cs244-14-rcp/README.md

 ```

 **Step 2:**: Next you'll want to patch it for RCP.
 Copy the `rcp-2.35.patch`
 file from our repository into the `ns-allinone-2.35` directory.
-Next you'll
+Then
 perform the patch:

 ```bash